 Most of the time, fleas enter the home by leaping onto a pet when they are outdoors or at another home, then hopping back off in the home and spreading.
 Sometimes they prefer to reside on the pet, which is extremely uncomfortable for the poor animal.
-If the fleas lay eggs on the pet, then the extermination in the home won’t be sufficient to eradicate the pests, so treating the pet for fleas at the beginning of the home treatment is critical.
+If the fleas lay eggs on the pet, then the extermination in the home won’t be sufficient to eradicate the pests, so using a method of flea removal for dogs or cats at the beginning of the home treatment is critical.
 Pet flea shampoo can cost as little as $10, while opting to have a vet treat the pet can add $50 or more to the cost.

 Sometimes, fleas can also be introduced to a home by wild mammals such as opossums and rats.
 If there is wildlife present in the home, or other pests such as ants, cockroaches, bed bugs, or termites, the pest control company may also provide services that will address those pests as well at an extra cost, or refer the homeowner to a wildlife removal company to address.
 An exterminator may also seal off cracks and crevices in the home with caulk or expanding foam to block entry points for all kinds of pests for an additional fee.

 It may be desirable to have the home thoroughly cleaned after a flea treatment, both to remove any residue from the treatment itself and to flush out dead fleas and their eggs.
-Hot water laundering of all bedding, pet bedding, and clothing that may be infested is key, and while the home’s residents can certainly do this themselves, they might prefer to pay for a professional house cleaner to efficiently take on the job at a cost of $20 to $200, depending on the services requested.
+Hot water laundering of all bedding, pet bedding, and clothing that may be infested is key, and while the home’s residents can certainly do this themselves, they might prefer to pay for a professional house cleaner to efficiently take on the job at an average cost of around $219, depending on the services requested.